 - U joints

 Although people often hear the terms drivetrain warranty and powertrain warranty used interchangeably, it’s important to note that these words do not mean the same thing.
 A powertrain warranty covers all the parts of the drivetrain plus all engine components, which is why people often confuse the two.
+However, drivetrain warranties don’t cover the engine or any of its parts.

 What Is An Extended Drivetrain Warranty?